 Premium brands can capture and retain shoppers despite the cost-of-living crisis.
-44% of all Scandinavian consumers remain loyal to high-quality brands, even if they are more expensive.
-This figure rises to 56% for 25-to-34 year-olds.
+39% of all German consumers remain loyal to high-quality brands, even if they are more expensive.
+This figure rises to 48% for 18-to-24 year-olds, and 46% for 25-to-34 year-olds.

-Factors such as responsible sourcing and sustainability are often seen as offering higher quality, and worth the additional expense.
+Factors such as responsible sourcing and sustainability are often seen as offering higher quality and worth the additional expense.
 If prices are set to stay high, or even climb, you should have a good reason - one that customers are likely to support.